-EQA helps to assure customers, such as physicians, patients, and health authorities, that the laboratory can produce reliable results.
+EQA helps to ensure customers, such as physicians, patients and health authorities, that the laboratory can produce reliable results.

 Individual laboratories can use EQA to identify problems in laboratory practices, allowing for appropriate corrective action.
-EQA participation will help to evaluate reliability of methods, materials, and equipment, and to evaluate and monitor training impact.
+EQA participation will help to evaluate reliability of methods, materials and equipment, and to evaluate and monitor training impact.

-For laboratories performing public health-related testing, EQA can help to assure that results from different laboratories during surveillance activities are comparable.
+For laboratories performing public health-related testing, EQA can help to ensure that results from different laboratories during surveillance activities are comparable.
 EQA participation is usually required for accreditation.
 Also, EQA participation creates a network for communication, and can be a good tool for enhancing a national laboratory network.
-Samples received for EQA testing, as well as the information shared by the EQA provider, are useful for conducting continuing education activities.
+Samples received for EQA testing, as well as the information shared by the EQA provider, are useful for conducting continuing education activities

-Principal characteristics of an EQA scheme EQA programs vary but principal characteristics include the following:
+Principal characteristics of an EQA scheme

+EQA programmes vary, but principal characteristics include the following:
-• EQA programs can either be free-of-charge or require a fee.
-Free EQA programs include those offered by a manufacturer to ensure equipment is working correctly and those organized by a regional or national program for quality improvement.

-- Some EQA programs are obligatory, either required by an accrediting body or by law.
-Others are voluntary, and the quality manager may choose to voluntarily participate in an EQA program in order to achieve improvement in the quality of the laboratory's performance. - The EQA program can be organized at different levels: regional, national, or international. - Individual laboratory results are kept confidential, and generally are only known by the participating laboratory and the EQA provider.
-A summary is generally provided and allows comparison to the overall group. - Some EQA schemes may address a single disease, for example the EQA program for tuberculosis.
+- EQA programmes can either be free of charge or require a fee.
+Free EQA programmes include those offered by a manufacturer to ensure equipment is working correctly, and those organized by a regional or national programme for quality improvement. - Some EQA programmes are obligatory, either required by an accrediting body or by law.
+Others are voluntary, and the quality manager may choose to voluntarily participate in an EQA programme in order to achieve improvement in the quality of the laboratory's performance. - The EQA programme can be organized at different levels: regional, national or international. - Individual laboratory results are kept confidential, and generally are only known. by the participating laboratory and the EQA provider.
+A summary is generally provided and allows comparison to the overall group.

+Some EQA schemes may address a single disease; for example, the EQA programme for tuberculosis.
 Others may address many kinds of laboratory tests, looking at the overall testing performance for microbiology.
-An example of this multi-disease or test program is the national microbiology EQA in France, which is obligatory.
+An example of this multidisease or test programme is the national microbiology EQA in France, which is obligatory.

-Successful performance in an EQA program reflects the effectiveness of the laboratory's quality management, and allows for recognition of laboratory quality by external groups.
+Successful performance in an EQA programme reflects the effectiveness of the laboratory's quality management, and allows for recognition of laboratory quality by external groups.